abhishek-kumar-code/Redfish_Public/Specification.md

 The OData Service Document shall be returned as a JSON object, using the MIME type `application/json`.

-The JSON object shall contain a context property named "@odata.context" with a value of "/redfish/v1/$metadata".
-This context tells a generic OData client how to find the [service metadata](#service-metadata) describing the types exposed by the service.
+The JSON object shall contain the `@odata.context` context property set to `/redfish/v1/$metadata`.
+This context tells a generic OData client how to find the [service metadata](#service-metadata) that describes the types that the service exposes.

-The JSON object shall include a property named "value" whose value is a JSON array containing an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.
+The JSON object shall include a `value` property set to a JSON array that contains an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.

-Each entry shall be represented as a JSON object and shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property whose value is "Singleton" for individual resources (including Resource Collections) or "EntitySet" for top-level Resource Collections, and a "url" property whose value is the relative URL for the top-level resource.
+Each entry shall be represented as a JSON object and shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property whose value is "Singleton" for individual resources (including resource collections) or "EntitySet" for top-level resource collections, and a "url" property whose value is the relative URL for the top-level resource.

 #### Resource responses